kantinen/kantinfo/README.md

-Canteen's infrared display system
+The Canteen's Infoscreen system
 ==========================

-`Kantinfo.py` runs in a tmux on the` infoscreen` machine and `cokepc` machine K @ ntinen - and maybe elsewhere?
+`kantinfo.py` runs in an instance of tmux on the `infoscreen` machine and the `cokepc` machine in K@ntinen -- and maybe elsewhere?

 See https://github.com/datalogisk-kantineforening/infoscreen and
-Https://github.com/datalogisk-kantineforening/cokepc for the two most important Systems that use the `edgeinfo` program.
+https://github.com/datalogisk-kantineforening/cokepc for the two most important systems using the `kantinfo` software.

-Contents
+Content
 -------

-Supported file types and their actions:
+Supported file types and their corresponding actions:

-  * `.html`,` .gif`: Appears in a browser
+  * `.html`, `.gif`: Shown in a browser
-  * `.jpg`,` .png`: Appears in an image viewer
+  * `.jpg`, `.png`: Shown in an image viewe
-  * `.url`: The link in the file is opened either in a browser or in a video player, Depending on how the trail looks
+  * `.url`: The URL in the file is either opened in a browser, or in a video player, depending on the form of the URL.
-  * `.sh`: The program is running
+  * `.sh`: The script is executed
-  * `. <Something> .eval`: The program is run and its output is saved in a temporary file Called `etellering. <Something>`, after which the file is run
+  * `.<ext>.eval`: The executable is run, and its output is stored in  `something.<ext>`, which is then displayed
-  * `.terminal`: The program is run in a graphical terminal on the info screen
+  * `.terminal`: The programme is run in a graphical terminal on screen.

 Configuration of slides
 -----------------------

-Each slide can have a configuration file.
-If a slide is called `Et-slide.änd`, the configuration file must be called` et-slide.änd.yaml`.
+Each slide can have a YAML file configuring it.
+If a slide is called `something.ext`, then the corresponding configuration file is located in `something.ext.yaml`.
-The file is written in YAML format.
+If no configuration file exists, then defaults are used.

 The following fields are supported:

-  * `Duration`: Takes a number in seconds and describes how long a slide should be see you.
-Standard is 20 seconds.
-If `duration` is -1, the script will not Terminate the wear, but instead wait for the wearer to terminate himself.
+  * `duration`: Specifies how long to display the slide, in seconds.
+The default value is 20 seconds.
+    If the `duration` is `-1`, the system will not terminate the slide automatically, but rather wait for the slide to terminate itself.
-  * `Start_at` and` end_at` (both to be given): Describes the time of day Where a slide should be displayed.
+  * `start_at` and `end_at` (both have to be specified, or neither):
+    Describes when to display the slide, in a 24 hour clock format.
-  * `Probability`: Describes the likelihood that a slide will appear.
-Standard is That a slide always appears.
-Enter in the range 0 to 1.
+  * `probability`: Specifies the probability that a slide will be shown.
+Must be in the range 0 to 1.
+     The default value is `1`, meaning that the slides is always shown.
+  * `intervals`: For video slides only.
+Specifies segments from the video, one of which will play when the slide is shown.
+Supports either timestamps or whole seconds.
+  * `start_pos` and `end_pos`: For video slides only.
+Specifies what part of the video to play when the slide is shown.
+Supports either timestamps or whole seconds.

-Example of configuration file that ensures that a slide is displayed in only 10
+Example of a configuration that specifies, that the slide is only shown for 10 seconds:
-seconds:

-    Duration: 10
+    duration: 10

-Example of configuration file that ensures that a slide is displayed only between 13 and 14:
+Example of a configuration that specifies, that the slide is only shown between 13 and 14:

-    Start_at: 13:00
+    start_at: 13:00
-    End_at: 14:00
+    end_at: 14:00

-Sample configuration file that offers playback of random slices of a movie slideshow.
-The function works with both times and full seconds.
+Example of a configuation that specifies segments of a video to play:

-    Intervals: [['0:00', '0:23'], ['1:04', '1:30'], [0, 500]]
+    intervals: [['0:00' , '0:23'] , ['1:04', '1:30'] , [0, 500]]

-Example of configuration file that offers playback of particular slices of a movie slideshow:
+Example of a configuation that specifies what part of a video to play:

-    Start_pos: 0:10
+    start_pos: 0:10
-    End_pos: 1:40
+    end_pos: 1:40

 or

-    Start_pos: 41
+    start_pos: 41
-    End_pos: 100
+    end_pos: 100

-The order-consignment
+Command interface
 -------------

-You can send orders to a running `kantinfo.py` by driving `Kantinfo-order.py` and give orders on the default in. `Kantinfo.py` understands The following orders:
+You can control a running instance of `kantinfo.py`, by running `kantinfo-order.py`, and giving it commands on standard in. `kantinfo.py` understands the following commands:
+Man kan sende ordrer til en kørende `kantinfo.py` ved at køre

-  * `Goto <slide>`: interrupt what happens and change as quickly as possible To `<slide>`.
+  * `goto <slide>`: Stop the current slide, and go to `<slide>`.

 Dependencies
 -------------

-`Edge info` depends on the following programs:
+`kantinfo` depends on the following software:

-  + `Python`
+  + `python`
-  + `Pyyaml`: YAML library for Python
+  + `pyyaml`: YAML library for Python
-  + `Surf`: Simple browser - use any. https://github.com/Jobindex/surf
+  + `surf`: Simple browser -- consider using https://github.com/Jobindex/surf
-    For nicer shifts between slides
+    for nicer transitions between slides.
-  + `Feh`: Simple image viewer
+  + `feh`: Simple image viewer
-  + `Lxterminal`: Simple graphical terminal
+  + `lxterminal`: Simple graphical terminal

-Code Copy
+Kodekopiering
 -------------

-Copyright © 2014-2017 Infoskerm Group <infoskaerm@dikumail.dk>
+Copyright © 2014-2017 The Infoscreen Group <infoskaerm@dikumail.dk>

 This work is free.
-Du kan omfordele det og / eller modify it under the Terms of the Do What The Fuck You Want To Public License, Version 2, As published by Sam Hocevar.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

-Infoskærms Group
+The Infoscreen Group
 ------------------

-Most coded by Troels and Niels.
+Mostly coded by Troels og Niels.